ElvaWang-06/AI_Job_Search_System/codex-instructions/job-search-criteria.md

 Prioritize job quality over category balance or filling a quota.

-**Never lower the matching, freshness, verification or link-quality requirements to reach a fixed number of recommendations.** A short list of verified matches is the correct output; a longer list containing weak or unverified roles is a failure.
+**Never lower the matching, freshness, verification or link-quality requirements to reach a fixed number of recommendations.** A list of verified matches is the correct output; a list containing weak or unverified roles is a failure.